Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN

 A natural expectation for maximally coherent emitters exhibiting coherent light emission -- and one of the main reasons for their quest -- is that they can in principle produce indistinguishable photons.
 The standard experimental benchmarking of photon indistinguishability is the demonstation of Hong-Ou-Mandel (HOM) interference~\cite{Couteau23}.
 This well-known effect corresponds to coalescence of photon pairs when made simultaneously incident on the two input ports of a beamsplitter, with all their internal degrees of freedom being identical.
 In the case of B centres, only the ZPL component is expected to exhibit the HOM effect, since the simultaneous emission of phonons during the emission process leaks which-path information, which prevents any interference.
 In hBN, HOM effect has already been observed in photoluminescence~\cite{Fournier23PRA}, but yielded partial indistinguishability of $0.55 \pm 0.11$, close to the classical limit of 0.5 due to the presence of dephasing.
 We attribute this limited visibility to a direct consequence of the non-resonant excitation regime, which requires high power, generates phonons, and increases the emitter spectral diffusion by a large amount.
 This reduced coherence under non-resonant excitation is also observed for other types of emitters, such as self-assembled quantum dots~\cite{Bennett05,Ates09}.
 For this reason, it is crucial to use resonant pulsed excitation to generate highly indistinguishable photons.
 To this end, we isolate ZPL photons while exciting resonantly using a frequency-doubled Ti:Sapphire laser.
 The pulse width of 100~GHz is much broader than the emitter inhomogeneous linewidth, such that the effects of spectral diffusion on the excitation efficiency are negligible.
-In addition to crossed-polarisation suppression, we exploit the fact that the laser pulse is spectrally broader than the emitter transition linewidth to filter the light emission using a 10~GHz bandwidth Fabry-Perot etalon placed in the input port of the HOM interferometer.
-Additionally, we use the timescale mismatch between the laser pulse length and the emitter lifetime to perform time filtering of the remaining laser light.
-The laser power is set at 70~\% of a $\pi$ pulse (corresponding to an excited state population of 0.92), as a trade-off between optimising the count rate and minimising the laser background.
-Fig.~\ref{fig4}a shows a histogram of photon detection events in the pulsed, resonant regime.
+In addition to cross-polarisation suppression, we exploit the fact that the laser pulse is spectrally broader than the emitter transition linewidth to filter the light emission using a 10~GHz bandwidth Fabry-Perot etalon placed in the input port of the HOM interferometer.
+Additionally, we use the timescale mismatch between the laser pulse length and the emitter lifetime to perform { time gating of the remaining laser light based on post-selection of the detection events.
+The laser power is set to 5~$\mu$W, corresponding to a $\pi$ excitation.} Fig.~\ref{fig4}a shows a histogram of photon detection events in the pulsed, resonant regime.
 An intense, short peak can be observed at small delays.
-It is associated with the remaining laser light, broadened by the instrument response function of 200~ps.
+It originates from the remaining laser light, broadened by the instrument response function of 165~ps.
 At longer times, a weaker signal can be observed.
-It decays with a timescale of 1.90~ns, matching the B center decay time observed in the PSB port.
+It decays with a timescale of 1.70~ns, matching the B center decay time observed in the PSB port.
 The unsuppressed laser signal is also shown on Fig.~\ref{fig4}a (orange shading) for comparison.
 It does not exhibit any nanosecond-scale decay.
-The signal over noise ratio (SNR) is close to 10 at the start of the emitter decay, limited by dark counts and background signal, mainly from the PPLN crystal fluorescence.
+The signal over noise ratio (SNR) is close to 20 at the start of the emitter decay, limited by dark counts and background signal, mainly from the PPLN crystal fluorescence.
 The latter limits the SNR that can be obtained based on this particular picosecond pulse generation technique, even with time gating.